University Administrative Policies

 4. Prior Approval

-Travelers on international business must receive the prior approval of their dean, director, department head, PI, or designate.
-In the case of travel by a dean, director, department head, or PI, the approval must be made by the person who is in a position of authority over the traveler.
-Where the traveler has continuing business overseas, such approval may cover multiple trips.
-Traveling on restricted contract and grant funding may require prior written approval for each international trip from the sponsoring agency.
-For additional clarification, see the Travel Purchases page on the Purchasing Department website.
+Travelers on international business must receive the prior approval of their dean, director, department head, PI, or delegate of the authorized approver.
+When traveling on restricted contract and grant funding, a sponsoring agency may require prior written approval for each international trip.
+For additional clarification, refer to https://purchase.unm.edu/unm-travel.html for additional clarification on the UNM Travel page on the Purchasing Department website.

 7. Transportation Expenses